nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ![Build SystemPlugins](http://i.imgur.com/HqnWO.png)

-While some files will be auto-generated, SystemController and SystemResponder classes still need to be created.
+While some files will be auto-generated, SystemController and SystemResponder classes and headers still need to be created.
 These classes are similar in all systems so we can duplicate a set from another system and then edit accordingly.

+**The following 5 class and header files must be created for a new system plugin:**

+* OE[SystemName]SystemController.m and .h
+* OE[SystemName]SystemResponder.m and .h
+* OE[SystemName]SystemResponderClient.h

+For example:

+    /* OEPCESystemController.h */
+    #import <Cocoa/Cocoa.h>
+    #import <OpenEmuSystem/OpenEmuSystem.h>

+    @interface OEPCEController : OESystemController

+    @end

 Starting with the SystemResponder class: